vickjoeobi/nrw-html-and-css-2021-spring/lesson8/index.md

 ## 4. How to add CSS to HTML

 - What are the different ways to add css to HTML?
-- What is the CSS cascading and specifity order?
+- What is the CSS cascading and specificity order?
 - What happens if two identical CSS rules (with different values) are applied to same element?

 ETA: 30 mins